 If you have thoughts of harming yourself, call 911 or your local emergency number immediately.

-Before taking Auvelity, talk with your doctor about your health history.
+Before taking Auvelity, discuss your health history with your doctor.
 Auvelity may not be right for you if you have certain medical conditions or other factors affecting your health.
-These include:
+Be sure to talk with your doctor if any of the following apply to you:

 Note: For more information about the potential negative effects of Auvelity, see the “Auvelity side effects” section above.